WriteWiseCollabTech/WriteWise/docs/whitepaper.md

 ## Potential Impact

-As a prize-awarding app, several strategies can be employed to maximize its reach and effectiveness:
+As a prize-awarding app, several strategies can be employed to maximize WriteWise reach and effectiveness:

 **Incentivize Community Participation:** Introduce mechanisms for the general public to engage in the knowledge ecosystem, such as nominating and voting on impactful research.
 This alignment can drive consumer interests with the platform's success, creating a dynamic collaborative community that values knowledge and actively contributes to its growth.